jenna-jordan/git-novice-speedrun/episodes/5_track-changes.md

 nothing to commit, working directory clean
 ```

-it tells us everything is up to date.
+It tells us everything is up to date.
 If we want to know what we've done recently,
 we can ask Git to show us the project's history using `git log`: